Killdroid2342/bot/readme.md

-# This is a private web project that can scrape items from sites
+# This is a web project that can scrape items from sites